 At Rio Bend, Preparing to Cross the Border into Mexico

-The morning turned out to be harrowing because we accidentally got separated at the border (because I was trying to park, and there was no parking).
+The morning turned out to be harrowing because we accidentally got separated at the border.
+I was trying to park, and Maggie had got out of the truck to walk to the office.
+She was out of sight, when a guard ordered me to keep moving down the road.
 Maggie caught up with me as I drove away painfully slowly because I did not want to abandon her, but she had left our passports behind at the office, and was panicking about that.
 Then we had to find parking in a strange town and walk back to the border.
 With Maggie power walking, because she was so worried about our passports.

 Don’t Use the Washrooms at the Mexicali East Border Crossing!